duxjs/duxjs/README.md

   * plugin is an enhanced biz component
     * plugin subscribe all global effects/actions/stateChanges/exceptions
-    * you can use biz component in plugins
+    * you can use biz component in plugins (Yes, plugin has own view)

 * **Server-side rendering**